 Buy Your Car at the Auction

 In most instances, creditors auction off repossessed vehicle and use the proceeds to pay on the loan since it’s highly unlikely most who are in default can afford to redeem their loans.
-But if you’re set on getting the car back, you have the option to attend the auction and purchase the vehicle, but you’ll have to pay the asking price in full and cover repossession fees.
+If you’re set on getting the car back, you have the option to attend the auction and purchase the vehicle.
+But, you’ll have to pay the asking price in full and cover repossession fees.

 *Quick note: If your car hasn’t yet been repossessed but the threat is looming, reach out to your creditor right away and communicate your intention to bring the account current.